-- 5.A.2 In addition to the recordkeeping specified below, the permittee shall include with all records of required monitoring the following information: - (a) The date, place as defined in the permit, and time of sampling or measurements; - (b) The date(s) analyses were performed; - (c) The company or entity that performed the analyses; - (d) The analytical techniques or methods used; - (e) The results of such analyses; and - (f) The operating conditions existing at the time of sampling or measurement.
+- 5.A.2 In addition to the recordkeeping specified below, the permittee shall include with all records of required monitoring information the following: - (a) The date, place as defined in the permit, and time of sampling or measurements; - (b) The date(s) analyses were performed; - (c) The company or entity that performed the analyses; - (d) The analytical techniques or methods used; - (e) The results of such analyses; and - (f) The operating conditions existing at the time of sampling or measurement.

 (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.A(3)(b)(1).)
+2, R. 6.3.A.(3)(b)(1).)

 5.A.3 Except where a longer duration is specified in an applicable requirement, the permittee shall retain records of all required monitoring data and support information for a period of at least five (5) years from the date of the monitoring sample, measurement, report, or application.
-Support information includes all calibration and maintenance records, all original strip-chart recordings for continuous monitoring instrumentation, and copies of all reports required by the permit.
+Supporting information includes all calibration and maintenance records, all original strip-chart recordings for continuous monitoring instrumentation, and copies of all reports required by the permit.

 (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.A(3)(b)(2).)
+2, R. 6.3.A.(3)(b)(2).)

-5.A.4 Except as otherwise specified herein, the permittee shall submit reports of any required monitoring by July 31 and January 31 of each calendar year for the preceding sixmonth period.
-All instances of deviations from permit requirements must be clearly identified in such reports and all required reports must be certified by a responsible official consistent with Regulation 11 Miss.
-Admin.
-Code Pt.
-2, R. 6.2.E.
+5.A.4 Except as otherwise specified herein, the permittee shall submit reports of any required monitoring by July 31 and January 31 of each calendar year for the preceding six-month period.
+All instances of deviations from permit requirements must be clearly identified in such reports and all required reports must be certified by a responsible official consistent with Mississippi Administrative Code, Title 11, Part 2, Chapter 6, Rule 6.2.E.

 For applicable periodic reporting requirements in 40 CFR Parts 60, 61, and 63, the permittee shall comply with the deadlines in this condition for reporting conducted on a semiannual basis.
-Additionally, any required quarterly reports shall be submitted by the end of the month following each calendar quarter period (i.e., April 30, July 31, October 31, and January 31), and any required annual reports shall be submitted by January 31 following each calendar year.
+Additionally, any required quarterly reports shall be submitted by the end of the month following each calendar quarter (i.e. April 30, July 31, October 31, and January 31) and any required annual reports shall be submitted by January 31 following each calendar year.

 (Ref.: 11 Miss.
 Admin.
 Code Pt.
+2, R. 6.3.A.(3)(c)(1).)

-2, R. 6.3.A(3)(c)(1).)
-(Ref.: 40 CFR 60.19(c), 61.10(g), and 63.10(a)(5))
+(Ref.: 40 CFR 60.19(c), 61.10(g), and 63.10(a)(5); Subpart A)

-5.A.5 Except as otherwise specified herein, the permittee shall report all deviations from permit requirements (including those attributable to upsets), the probable cause of such deviations, and any corrective actions or preventive measures taken.
+5.A.5 Except as otherwise specified herein, the permittee shall report all deviations from permit requirements, including those attributable to upsets, the probable cause of such deviations, and any corrective actions or preventive measures taken.
 The report shall be made within five (5) working days of the time the deviation began.

 (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.A(3)(c)(2).)
+2, R. 6.3.A.(3)(c)(2).)

-5.A.6 Except as otherwise specified herein, the permittee shall perform emissions sampling and analysis in accordance with EPA Test Methods and with any continuous emission monitoring requirements (if applicable).
-All test methods shall be those respective versions (or their equivalents) approved by the EPA.
+5.A.6 Except as otherwise specified herein, the permittee shall perform emissions sampling and analysis in accordance with EPA Test Methods and with any continuous emission monitoring requirements, if applicable.
+All test methods shall be those versions or their equivalents approved by the MDEQ and the EPA.